 The goal is to end abortion, not slow it down.

 The Republican Party currently has the majority in Congress and also holds the executive office with President Trump.
 Based on the campaign rhetoric the G.O.P. peddles to those in opposition to abortion, this is the situation the pro-life movement has been waiting for.

 So where is the legislation?
 Where is the bill to end the practice of abortion in America?
 Thus far, all that has happened is a tax reform bill, and now immigration reform is on the legislative table.

 What happened to securing the lives of the unborn who are being butchered every single day in this country?

-It is important to also consider the fact that, the Democrats cry crocodile tears for the harm that will be enacted on DACA recipients if this policy is ended while simultaneously advancing with a demonic fervor the continuation of an invented right to practice child sacrifice according to the whims of liberal choice.
+It is important to also consider the fact that, the Democrats cry crocodile tears for the harm that will be enacted on DACA recipients if this policy is ended while simultaneously advancing with a demonic fervor the continuation of an invented right to practice child sacrifice according to the whims of liberal, autonomous choice.

 For the Republican Party to pretend that they don’t have the political will on this issue is nothing more than moral cowardice.
 The corruption entrenched in Planned Parenthood has been exposed far beyond reasonable consideration.
 Every mantra of Cecile Richards and her band of Hollywood advocates has been thoroughly debunked.
 The brutality of abortion procedures, child sex trafficking cover-ups, sexual abuse cover ups, the inhumanity of late-term abortion, sex-selective abortion, mammogram falsehoods, medical misinformation, racially-motivated donations, and radical progressive sexual ethics have all been catalogued in recent history.
 These are not past abuses that have been corrected.
 To the contrary, this is everyday practice for Planned Parenthood.